 Go to sleep/wake up at the same time every day

-When your schedule is packed so tightly that you don’t know what you’ll be able to do to manage it on a daily basis, the idea of going to sleep and waking up at the same time every day is almost laughable.
+When your schedule is packed so tightly that you don’t know what you’ll be able to do to manage it daily, going to sleep and waking up at the same time every day is almost laughable.
 Sleep?
 What’s that?
 When we don’t sleep regularly, we are setting ourselves up for failure.
 If you aren’t well rested, your mind feels cloudy and hazy.
 Instead of being more productive because you have more hours in the day, you’ll find that you become less productive, and crabby.
 Crabby people are not fun to be around.
-Try setting an alarm that lets you know when it is time to begin getting ready for bed and work towards getting sleep at the same time every day.
+Try setting an alarm that lets you know when it is time to get ready for bed and work towards getting sleep at the same time every day.

 Feed yourself good things